Rokoko/rokoko-studio-live-unreal-engine/README.md

 The latest version of the project supports Windows, Linux and MacOS support.

 > [!IMPORTANT]
-> Packaging and distribution of the plugin is reserved for Rokoko and is therefore not discussed on this page.
+> Distribution of the plugin is reserved for Rokoko and is therefore not discussed on this page.

 ### LZ4
 For compression we use [LZ4](https://github.com/lz4/lz4) and the latest version includes binaries build from the [official 1.9.4 version](https://github.com/lz4/lz4/releases/tag/v1.9.4).